leosinclairJr/jepsen/README.md

 # Jepsen

-Breaking distributed systems so you don't have to.
+Breaking distributed systems so you don't have to. whoo a!

 Jepsen is a Clojure library.
 A test is a Clojure program which uses the Jepsen library to set up a distributed system, run a bunch of operations against that